beuthbot/rasa/README.md

 The training data can be exported as JSON, but the entered values on the "Tracy" application cannot be exported.

 ### Add new Model for Rasa-Container (Docker)
-You have to add the generated model (tar.gz) under the path "rasa-app-data\models.
+You have to add the generated model (tar.gz) under the path "rasa-app-data\models".